|Elizabeth Holloway, born in 1865 was my great

 William LOCOCK, son, aged 10, single, errand boy, born Blandford, Dorset

 This is Elizabeth's family.
 Elizabeth was in the Blandford Union Workhouse on the 5th January 1843.
-Elizabeth was just 18 when she married in the June of 1861.
-The age in the 1861 census was incorrectly reported as Elizabeth would have been only eighteen.
+Elizabeth was just 18 when she married in the June of 1861 (the age in the 1861 census was incorrectly reported).
 The age shown on the 1871 census is correct.

 1871 Census - Registration district HOLBORN